hotelcaliforniabm/duxel/README.md

 * Deciding where and where not to put racthets is an art on itself...better find someone who knows what she is doing!
 * The structure will takes days to settle...so you need to keep tightening the ratchets every day
 * To build the hotel structure you see on the photo it took about 12 people 2 days to completly set it up (incl fabrics, lights, etc) and 20 people about 2h for teardown and packing

+Please feel free to reach out if you have questions...and send photos of your düxel projects!

 ## Thanks
 * Gregg Fleishman for letting us use his patent